 the death of the hikers are not related, therefore there are no facts and circumstances constituting a breach of a law i.e. crime (Corpus delicti)

 The investigation found the following.

-January 23, 1959 a group of 10 tourists under the patronage of the sports tourist club of the Ural Polytechnic Institute led by student I.A.
+January 23, 1959 a group of 10 hikers under the patronage of the sports hiking club of the Ural Polytechnic Institute led by student I.A.
 Dyatlov went on a ski trip with a total length of 300 km along the route: city of Sverdlovsk - city of Ivdel - village of Vizhay - village of 2nd Northern - Auspiya river - Mount Otorten - upper sources of Auspiya, Unya, Vishera and Nyols rivers - Mount Oyko-Chakur - Northern Toshemka river - village of Vizhay - city of Ivdel - city of Sverdlovsk.

 Besides I.A.
 Dyatlov the group includes: L.A.
 Dubinina, Z.A.
 Kolmogorova, A.S.
 Kolevatov, Y.E.
 Yudin, Y.N.
 Doroshenko - students of UPI; A.A.
-Zolotaryov - instructor Kourovska tourist base, as well as R.V.
+Zolotaryov - instructor Kourovska tour base, as well as R.V.
 Slobodin, Y.G.
 Krivonischenko and N.V.
 Thibeaux-Brignolle - former students of UPI, currently engineers of the enterprises of Sverdlovsk and Chelyabinsk.

 They traveled to the uninhabited village of the 2nd North by rail, road, and horse-drawn vehicles, and from there, on the morning of January 28, 1959, they began an independent skiing movement.
 Ill Y.E.
 Yudin returned to Sverdlovsk.